List of federal political parties in Canada: Historical parties

-House of Commons

 Registered parties

-These are political parties which either ceased to exist before Elections Canada was formed, or were once registered with Elections Canada but have become de-registered or ceased to exist due to dissolution.
+These are political parties which held seats in the House of Commons and either ceased to exist before Elections Canada was formed, or were once registered with Elections Canada but have become de-registered or ceased to exist due to dissolution.

 Non-party parliamentary groups

+These caucuses were formed by sitting members of the House of Commons, but never ran in an election as a unified party.